 From a consumer perspective, not much seems to have changed in craft beer since 2020.
 The entry-level craft brands, hype breweries and top indie breweries feel the same.

 We’ll see the influence of independence tested once again.
 The impact of Lion’s acquisition of Fermentum is sure something many will be watching with interest.

 Last year 41 breweries were represented in the H100.
 A decrease of 4 since 2019.
 The peak for the poll was 55 in 2015.
 The last time the poll featured less than 40 breweries was 2010, way back when Vale Brewing topped the poll with Vale Ale.
 I think we can expect further consolidation this year.

 Hazy pale ale will be a style to watch.
 Only two were featured in the 2020 results (Hawaiian Haze: 6, Lost In The Fog: 59).
-But it’s a well-established style now and most of the popular breweries have at least one.
+But it’s a well-established style now, and most popular breweries have at least one.
 Some are even core range.
 The more approachable, sessionable style has the potential to eclipse the NEIPA style that it evolved from in years to come.

 At the top end of the poll, any changes are likely to be small.
 A few shuffles up or down one or two places, but nothing radical.
-I’ll go out on a limb and say there will be no debut beers entering the top ten this year.
+I’ll go out on a limb and say no debut beers will enter the top ten this year.

 Ok.
 Let’s get this one out of the way.